-Nomination Procedures: The nominations must be completed and accompanied by three letters of recommendation to the Chair of the GATA Honors and Awards Committee by March 1 each year.
+Nomination Procedures: The nominations must be completed and accompanied by three letters of recommendation to the Chair of the GATA Honors and Awards Committee by .December 2, 2016.

 Criteria: 5 + years of service to the state of Georgia as a physician.
 This physician must have worked alongside a certified athletic trainer providing care for Georgia's athletes while graciously giving of their time and service.
 The GATA is proud to award him/her with Honorary Membership to the GATA as well as a commemorative plaque at the January Annual Symposium